yeab14/yeab14/README.md

 - 🔭 I’m currently working as a full-stack developer **for KTS at Purpose Black Ethiopia**

-- 🌱 I’m currently learning **Typescript, Angular, Graphql and view**
+- 🌱 I’m currently learning **Typescript, Angular, Graphql and vue**

 - 💬 Ask me about **react, next and node**